turbot/steampipe-mod-github-compliance/cis_supply_chain_v100/docs/cis_supply_chain_v100_1_3_4.md

 By default, every user authenticates within the system by password only.
 If the password of a user is compromised, however, the user account and every repository to which they have access is in danger of data loss, malicious code commits, and data theft.
 It is therefore recommended that each user has Multi-Factor Authentication enabled.
 This adds an additional layer of protection to ensure the account remains secure even if the user’s password is compromised.

-**Note** A member without enabled Multi-Factor Authentication cannot contribute to the project.
+**Note**: A member without enabled Multi-Factor Authentication cannot contribute to the project.
 They must enable Multi-Factor Authentication before they can contribute any code.

 ## Audit